FBD vows to hold more capital amid Covid-19 risks to business

 The company added that it it would not allow the ratio to fall below 170 per cent without Central Bank approval.

-Goodbody Stockbrokers analysts estimate that an adverse finding in the pubs case could lead to costs of between 1.5 and 2 times the €30 million that FBD has estimated.
+Goodbody Stockbrokers analysts estimate that an adverse finding in the pubs case could lead to costs of between 1.5 and two times the €30 million that FBD has estimated.

 The test case, involving four pub companies, began in the High Court last week and has implications for more than 1,000 bars and restaurants insured under FBD’s pubs policy.
 A ruling is expected next month.